Economic Impact Modeling Services

-Each Economic Impact Modeling assessment includes the delivery of a summary report (1 bound hard copy and 1 electronic version in PDF format) including: input data used, assumptions made, geography of the impacts, estimated tax costs and studies used to generate inputs data that was unavailable at the time of the report.
+Each Economic Impact Modeling assessment includes the delivery of a summary report, which is 1 electronic version in PDF format, that includes input data used, assumptions made, geography of the impacts, estimated tax costs and studies used to generate inputs data that was unavailable at the time of the report.
 To view a sample report click here.

 Typical Economic Impact Modeling studies require running multiple assessments that provide results for the construction and operational phases of a proposed project.
 Other assessments can include the impacts of tourism, recreational/sporting events and visitation from Corporate Headquarters Office/Sales Staff/Supply Chain Vendors to the Office/Plant that is being assessed.

 Impact of New Businesses